42juododranoel/doebus/README.md

 ### Learn pytest.ini and command-line options

 Pytest has a configuration file called `pytest.ini` which you can use to filter warnings, alter test discovery, skip some tests, configure environment variables and tweak some other behavior, such pytest modules.
 I recommend diving into its documentation to understand what is at least theoretically possible to achieve by simple means.
 My favorites are for example `-x` and `--lf` command-line options, which respectively mean to exit on first failed test and only run the tests which failed during the previous run.

+### Testing layers

+Your application should have a defined testing structure, which should consist of multiple levels.
+The following is an example for modern Django:

+1. API Layer.
+Every API endpoint should have some tests and ensure that 1) URL exists, 2) no unauthorized access is possible, 3) a correct business logic container is being called, 4) request and response data formats are valid, 5) request validation works fine.

+2. Serializer Layer.
+Generally, you don’t need to test your serializers outside of API tests.
+The absence and manual forging of `request` and `context` make serializer tests way too synthetic.
+Your tests should be used to validate real code instead and of code created for tests.
+But sometimes it is necessary to test serializers, for example if they have some validation which is reused across multiple API endpoints, or if they have some hard-to-test low-level methods.

+3. Viewset Layer.
+There is no way to properly test a viewset.
+If you need to test your viewset, try to put your viewset code into different functions and test them instead.
+Otherwise you should test your viewset in your API layer.

+4. RPC Layer.
+RPC tests are similar to API tests and should check 1) input and output format, 2) method naming, 3) ensure proper business logic containers are called.

+5. Business Logic Layer.
+A “Processor” or “Service” is a class dedicated to an atomic business logic task.
+You should have many tests for each processor.
+A lot of unittesting should be happening here, other places should be mostly functional.

+6. Model Layer.
+Sometimes you have to override the `.save()` method or put some logic into your model.
+Such functionality should be tested on model layer.

 ## Django